 On the other hand, the Yamaha has dedicated Line Outs, “full” Split Mode and 20 accompaniment rhythms, and more preset sounds (24 vs 19).

 As for the rest, the pianos are very similar in features.

-In my opinion, the P-115’s main advantage is that it’s essentially a portable piano, which means you can take it with you to gigs and rehearsals.
+The P-125’s big advantage over the PX-770 is that it’s a portable piano, which means you can take it with you to gigs and rehearsals.

-Whereas the PX-770 is an in-home piano and cannot be used without its furniture stand.
+Whereas the PX-770 is an in-home piano and is designed to be used with its furniture-style stand.